 Chase controllers create effects across the channels of the controller and allow you to do all sorts of creative things with lighting.
 For example, a 4 channel chase controller will turn channel 1 on and then off when channel 2 comes on, channel off when channel 3 comes on, channel 3 off when channel 4 comes on, and then the sequence repeats.
 The same is true of 2 and 3 channel chase controllers.
 The speed of the chase between channels is controlled by a dial on the front of the controller.

 Multifunction controllers like our 3 channel and 4 channel multifunction controllers contain 8 different effects that apply themselves across the channels.
 Effects include slow chase, fast chase, twinkle, shimmer, all on, slow glow, cross fade and all glow.
 There is no speed control dial on the multifunction controllers

-Our higher end controllers from PBS lighting do have additional functionality such as the Animator controller which is programmable to be a 2, 3 or 4 channel chase controller and does not have any crosstalk They can also be set to slower and faster chase speeds than the less expensive controllers, they can be connected to computer controlled light controllers such as those from Light-O-Rama and the Light-O-Rama effects will be passed through to the channels on the animator controller and they have a much higher average lifespan.
+Our higher end controllers from PBS lighting do have additional functionality such as the Animator controller which is programmable to be a 2, 3 or 4 channel chase controller and does not have any crosstalk.
+They can be connected to computer controlled light controllers such as those from Light-O-Rama and the Light-O-Rama effects will be passed through to the channels on the animator controller and they have a much higher average lifespan.

 Can A Chase Controller Make My Standard Lights Chase Down The Strand?